williamdlees/receptor_utils/docs/introduction.rst

 ------------------

 This is a set of simple wrappers around commonly-used functions in Biopython which suit my use case and are used in the tools above.
-They support, for example, one-line reading and writing of FASTA files and comma/tab-separated files, and manage sequences as strings in a dict, which I find simplifies code compared the
+They support, for example, one-line reading and writing of FASTA files and comma/tab-separated files, and manage sequences as strings in a dict, which I find simplifies code compared to the
 Biopython functions, at the expense of flexibility which I rarely need.
 The are documented under :ref:`API <api_label>`.